The Car Connection Lexus IS Overview

 Lexus IS history

-The IS was first introduced for 2001, then a rebadged lightly reconfigured version of the Toyota Altezza, a performance model sold in Japan.
-With a 3.0-liter in-line six-cylinder engine, rear-wheel drive, and a choice of manual or automatic transmissions, the IS 300 was taken seriously by U.S. enthusiasts almost right away and seen as a rival to the BMW 3-Series.
+The IS was first introduced for 2001, then a rebadged, lightly reconfigured version of the Toyota Altezza, a performance model sold in Japan.
+With a 3.0-liter inline-6, rear-wheel drive, and a choice of manual or automatic transmissions, the IS 300 was taken seriously by U.S. enthusiasts almost right away and seen as a rival to the BMW 3-Series.

 Though the IS didn't quite have the handling and near-perfect balance of the BMW 3-Series, it offered strong performance, with its rating of 215 hp allowing 0-60 sprints in less than 7.5 seconds, and it had a number of appearance cues—like the chronograph-style gauge cluster—that were sportier than anything else in the Lexus lineup.